-Health Services Program Area Service Types Description HSQF Quality Pathway Mental Health - Individual Advocacy Services that represent the rights and interests of people with mental illness, on a one-to-one basis by addressing issues of discrimination, abuse and neglect.
-Not required to demonstrate Suicide Prevention - Individual Support and Rehabilitation Lived experience peer support services that enhance therapeutic care options for people following their presentation to Queensland Health emergency departments and acute settings with a suicidal crisis.
-Certification Alcohol and Other Drugs Al R res AOD - Residential rehabilitation An intensive treatment program that integrates a range of services and therapeutic activities that may include counselling, behavioural treatment approaches, recreational activities, social and community living skills, group work, relapse prevention and withdrawal management.
-Rehabilitation treatment can provide high level of support, from a medium to longer term duration.
-Includes people managed under the residential court referral process.
-Certification AOD - Pre and/or Post Treatment Support PRE - waiting list management, incorporating engagement and support of people who have contacted a residential rehabilitation service and are assessed as suitable for the treatment type, but need to be placed on a waiting list before treatment can commence.
-Certification POST - Aftercare, extended or continued care for people who have completed a residential rehabilitation treatment episode and are reintegrating into the community.
+Health Service Health Services Program Area Service Types Description HSQF Quality Pathway AOD Pre and/or Post Treatment Support PRE - waiting list management, incorporating engagement and support of people who have contacted a residential rehabilitation service and are assessed as suitable for the treatment type, but need to be placed on a waiting list before treatment can commence.
+POST - Aftercare, extended or continued care for people who have completed a residential rehabilitation treatment episode and are reintegrating into the community.
 Includes ongoing recovery oriented relapse prevention, psychosocial interventions, ongoing skill development and personal support.
-AOD - Residential withdrawal management Community-based residential withdrawal for people experiencing moderate to severe dependence but without medical complications (where a hospital-based withdrawal would be clinically indicated).
+Certification AOD - Residential Withdrawal Management and Care Provides community-based residential withdrawal for people experiencing moderate to severe dependence but without medical complications (where a hospital-based withdrawal would be clinically indicated).
+Withdrawal management and care is a short-term intervention providing for a safe reduction or discontinued use of substances of dependence, managing withdrawal symptoms through medication, psychosocial and/or other therapeutic supports to alleviate distress and prevent severe withdrawal complications.
+Community-based residential withdrawal for people experiencing moderate to severe dependence but without medical complications (where a hospital-based withdrawal would be clinically indicated).
 Certification